cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/get-started/dynamic-dispatch.md

 pcx_content_type: how-to
 title: Create dynamic dispatch
 weight: 3
+layout: list
 ---

 # Create dynamic dispatch

 Once you've created a dispatch namespace, you can fetch any user Workers in the namespace using a dispatcher Worker.
-The distpacher Worker has a namespace binding  (Step #2 on the [Configure](/cloudflare-for-platforms/workers-for-platforms/get-started/configuration) page).
+The [dispatcher Worker](/cloudflare-for-platforms/workers-for-platforms/get-started/configuration/#2-create-dispatcher) has a namespace binding.

 Use any method of routing to a namespaced Worker (reading the subdomain, request header, or lookup in a database).
 Ultimately you need the name of the user Worker.